You may be asking: Why health and travel? What in the “world” would be the connection (no pun intended)?

-There are two reasons why I focus on travel as well as health on this website.
+There are a few reasons why I focus on travel as well as other health-related topics on this website.
 One is because they really do go hand in hand– you have to be relatively healthy in order to enjoy traveling.
 On the other hand, seeing new places and doing new things can be great for your health.